Sunand-e/Zanda-wiki/Content-Items.md

 One of the core concepts of the platform, the `ContentItem` model houses multiple types of content - courses, sections, lessons, quizzes, SCORM modules, resources and pathways are all instances of the ContentItem model.
 All content items are trackable, i.e. for each user, each ContentItem can hold a 'status', and optionally 'progress' and 'score'.
-The content itself is stored as a JSONB field, 'content', of the ContentItem model.
+The content item's type is stored in the `item_type` field, and the content itself is stored in the `content` field (JSONB) of the ContentItem model.

 This documentation outlines the structure and relationships of ContentItems within the platform.

 'Assignable' ContentItem Types
 -----------------
 There are currently three 'assignable' content types - meaning they can be directly assigned to users, or they can be assigned or provided to groups.
-They are They can also be shared between tenants.
+They can also be shared between tenants.
+These types are:

 ### Courses

 These are the core entities at the heart of the platform.
 Progress for a course is based on the progress values of its children.

-**Children**:
-- **Sections**: Subdivisions of a course.
-Each section contains one of three types of content, often referred to as "modules" conceptually (though no "Module" class or interface exists in the codebase):

-    - **Lesson**: Multimedia educational content, built using a frontend block-based course builder.

-    - **SCORM Module**: Standardized e-learning package.

-    - **Quiz**: Assessments to evaluate user knowledge.

 ### Resources

 *   **Description**: Supplementary learning materials that may stand alone or complement courses.

-### 3\.
-Pathways
+### Pathways

 *   **Description**: An ordered collection of courses and/or resources.

-*   **Children**:

-    *   **Courses**: Integral learning modules.

-    *   **Resources**: Supporting materials.

-Relationships
+Content Item Relationships
 -------------

-### ContentItemRelationship

-Defines hierarchical relationships between ContentItems:

-*   **Parent-Child Relationship**: Supports nesting of ContentItems (e.g., Pathway -> Course -> Section -> Lesson).

-User Interaction
+The ContentItemRelationship model defines hierarchical relationships between ContentItems, and allows for ordering of content items within their parent.

+See [Content Item Relationships](https://github.com/eLearning-Plus/MemberHub/wiki/Content-Item-Relationships) for more details.

+User-Content Relationships
 ----------------

+There are two tables that join users to content items: `UserContentItemRoles` and `UserContents`.

 ### UserContentItemRoles